PR0GRAMM3D/Drink-Water-Reminder-MacOS/README.md

 Reminder to drink water

-Download the script and run it in your preferred IDE

-dont forget to install pync if you dont have it already
+Recommended you use PyCharm as your IDE.
+It alsos you to make a virtual enviroment very easily

+or use VSC if you know what your doing (virtenv still recomended)

-**** pip install pync ****
+1. pip install pync
+2. Run the file